bitterkoekjes pudding

 • Break 200 gr of the cookies in smaller pieces and put the cream plus 400 ml of the milk in a large saucepan on the stove.
 Heat slowly.

-• Turn the fire low and pour in the cornflour mix while stirring.
+• Turn the heat low and pour in the cornflour mix while stirring.
 Keep stirring while you let it slowly bubble for about 3 minutes.
-It will thicken almost instantly so stay with it
+It will thicken almost instantly so stay with it.

 • Turn of the heat and add the almond essence or liquor.

-• Rinse the puddingtins or butter well.
-Pour in the pudding, cover with foil and put in the fridge for at least 4 hours.
+• Rinse the pudding tins or butter well.
+Pour in the pudding, cover with plastic wrap and put in the fridge for at least 4 hours.

 • To turn the pudding it's best - if you used metal tins like I did - to quickly dip them into hot water for a few seconds, then turn on a plate and pick up plate and pudding and shake once.
 They should come loose instantly.